ankitadhanawat/cv/README.md

 ## Awards and Achievements

+- I was awarded the **Prime Minister's Research Fellowship(PMRF) 2021**.
-- Recipient of Innovation in Science Pursuit for Inspired Research (INSPIRE) **Scheme for early attraction of talents for Science (SEATs)** scholarship from **Department of Science and Technology, Government of India (DST)**.
+- Recipient of the Innovation in Science Pursuit for Inspired Research (INSPIRE) **Scheme for early attraction of talents for Science (SEATs)** scholarship from **Department of Science and Technology, Government of India (DST)**.

 - Qualified Joint Entrance Examination – Advanced in 2016

 ## Skills
-- Language Skills: Hindi, English and Marathi
+- Language Skills: Hindi, English, and Marathi
 - Programming languages: Python, R, C++, matlab, LaTeX
 - Softwares: Weather research forecasting(WRF-Chem), ROOT-data analysis framework, Climate data operators(CDO), Igor-pro
 - Big-data: Experience of handling big satellite data-sets and data visualization